Secure chat systems

 Optimizing back channel interjections into other people’s meetings

-tl;dr Everyone use Signal and/or Keybase, or just meet up face-to-face.
+tl;dr Everyone use Signal for now I guess, or better yet just meet up face-to-face.
 In a Faraday cage.

 The Electronic Frontier Foundation reviews good encryption options, and comparitech has one focused on chat apps specifically.

-The ephemeral nature of chats is possibly easier to practically secure than email, at least if you do it right.
+The ephemeral nature of chats may make them easier to practically secure than email, at least if we do it right.

-There are too many chat programs which aspire to security and not enough secure anything else, and we can’t persuade people to use even the secure chat clients, let alone the same chat protocols.
+That said, there are notoriously too many chat programs that aspire to security and not enough people who want to use the secure ones.
+Further no-one uses the same chat protocols.
 Building them is hard and many are doing it badly.
-The ones that exist are often awful — gossip is that the stalwart pidgin/adium/libpurple is bad in that it is full of security bugs.
-Even without that, the underlying protocol (XMPP) by design leaks information about your contact list to the server.
-A more modern approach is Off-The-Record chat which is available in some systems, but implemented with varying degrees of laxity.
-For a visualization of how the popularity of chat clients increases roughly in proportion to how much of your information is given to unaccountable third parties, see the (now somewhat dated) EFF chat scorecard.
+The ones that exist are often awful — gossip has it that the stalwart pidgin/adium/libpurple was bad in that it is full of security bugs.
+Even without that, the underlying protocol (XMPP) by design leaks information about our contact list to the server.
+A more modern approach is Off-The-Record chat, which is available in some systems, (e.g. Signal) but implemented with varying degrees of laxity.

-Skype is particularly egregious.
-It is an NSA honeypot, and not even an especially usable one.
+Skype was particularly egregious. it was an NSA honeypot, and not even an especially usable one.

-There are attempts to do it right below as regards confidentiality, but consider also the problem of jurisdiction.
-Trumping end to end encryption shows one way that secure confidential communication is being white-anted in various states.
-Indeed, this has been partly outsourced to my own nation, Australia via the AssAccessBill.
+There are attempts below to do confidentiality right, but consider also the problem of jurisdiction.
+Trumping end to end encryption shows one way secure confidential communication is being white-anted.
+Indeed, this has been partly outsourced to my own nation, Australia, via the AssAccessBill.

-I am no expert but it sounds like they may be implemented in a mostly secure way, insofar as you trust the device at all.
+I’m no expert, but it sounds like push notifications may be implemented in a mostly secure way, provided we trust the device at all.

-Free, worldwide, encrypted voice calls for iPhone and Android by Open Whisper Systems.
-Does not disclose message content, in principle.
-Does not disclose contact list, if they are to be believed.
+Free, worldwide, encrypted voice calls for iPhone and Android from Open Whisper Systems, who are big names in the field.
+Doesn’t disclose message content, in principle.
+Doesn’t disclose users’ contact lists, if we’re to believe them.

 Signal uses your existing number, doesn’t require a password, and leverages privacy-preserving contact discovery to immediately display which of your contacts are reachable with Signal.
 Under the hood, it uses ZRTP, a well-tested protocol for secure voice communication.